Secure Static Content Hosting with S3, CloudFront, and Basic Authentication

 3.1 Create IAM Role for Lambda@Edge

-The Lambda function needs a role that trusts both Lambda service and CloudFront:
+The Lambda function needs a role that trusts both Lambda and CloudFront:

 {